Bridging Language, Vision and Action: Multimodal VAEs in Robotic Manipulation Tasks: Experimental Setup

 \subsection{Position variability and task length}

 Next, to test the robustness of the multimodal VAEs towards the position variability and task length, we generated datasets with four different task lengths (action sequences), each featuring three levels of positional variability.
-This resulted in 12 datasets (see Fig. \ref{fig:datasets}B).
-The tasks used here were the following: \begin{itemize} \item \textbf{reach} - the robot has to approach the selected object under the distance of 6 cm (corresponds to \textit{reach} in Subsection \ref{ssec:scenecom}) \item \textbf{reach+lift} - the robot has to lift the object and move it to the left by at least 10 centimeters (corresponds to \textit{lift} in Subsection \ref{ssec:scenecom}). \item \textbf{reach+lift+insert} - the robot has to lift the object and place it inside an open drawer. \item \textbf{reach+lift+insert+close} - the robot has to lift the object, place it into the drawer and close it (see example in Fig. \ref{fig:sequence}). \end{itemize}
+This resulted in 12 datasets (see Fig.~\ref{fig:datasets}B).
+The tasks used here were the following: \begin{itemize} \item \textbf{reach} - the robot has to approach the selected object under the distance of 6 cm (corresponds to \textit{reach} in Subsection~\ref{ssec:scenecom}) \item \textbf{reach+lift} - the robot has to lift the object and move it to the left by at least 10~cm (corresponds to \textit{lift} in Subsection~\ref{ssec:scenecom}). \item \textbf{reach+lift+insert} - the robot has to lift the object and place it inside an open drawer. \item \textbf{reach+lift+insert+close} - the robot has to lift the object, place it into the drawer and close it (see example in Fig.~\ref{fig:sequence}). \end{itemize}

-For each of the above tasks, we generated 3 trainsets differing in the amount of positional variability: \begin{itemize} \item \textbf{Variability 1} - the object (and drawer) position varied only along the \textit{x} axis (e.g., closer or further from the robot) within the range of 10 centimeters. \item \textbf{Variability 2} - the object (and drawer) positions varied both along the \textit{x} and \textit{y} axes by 10 centimeters (for \textit{reach} and \textit{reach+lift}, the positions variability is the same as in the datasets used in Section \ref{ssec:scenecom}). \item \textbf{Variability 3} - same as Variability 2, but the robot base position also varied along the \textit{y} axis (e.g., along the table edge) by 40 centimeters. \end{itemize}
+For each of the above tasks, we generated 3 trainsets differing in the amount of positional variability: \begin{itemize} \item \textbf{Variability 1} - the object (and drawer) position varied only along the \textit{x} axis (e.g., closer or further from the robot) within the range of 20~cm. \item \textbf{Variability 2} - the positions of objects (and drawers) varied along the \textit{x} and \textit{y} axes by 20~cm (for \textit{reach} and \textit{reach+lift}, the variability of the position is the same as in the datasets used in Section~\ref{ssec:scenecom}). \item \textbf{Variability 3} - the same as Variability 2, but the robot base position also varied along the \textit{y} axis (e.g., along the table edge) by 40~cm. \end{itemize}

-In each trial, we collected data from 3 modalities: image of the initial scene (RGB image of size 64x64x3), natural language instruction (represented as one-hot-encodings for each word) and the robotic action trajectory (4 values for each timestep: the $x$, $y$ and $z$ coordinates of the end effector and a binary value for the gripper).
-The number of timesteps varied across tasks and individual trials, the overall variability was 13 timesteps (\textit{reach}) to 68 timesteps (\textit{reach+lift+insert+close}).
+We chose a positional variability of 20 cm in these experiments to ensure that the object remains visible in the camera image and to avoid interference with the drawer.
+As the task was always the same within each dataset (and there were no distractors), we did not include the natural language instructions in these datasets and provided only the image and the robotic action trajectories to the models.
+The number of time steps varied between tasks and trials, ranging from 13 time steps (\textit{reach}) to 68 timesteps (\textit{reach+lift+insert+close}).